 - A new sub-menu labelled “LD Cache” will be added under the “Settings” menu on the WordPress dashboard.

-The ‘General’ tab displays the status and the Redis database connection information for the Redis Object Cache, when enabled.
+This tab displays the status and the database connection information for the Redis, Memcached or APCu object cache, when enabled.

-At the bottom of the General tab, you will also find a button labelled “Flush” that refreshes and resets the Redis database.
+At the bottom of the General tab, you will also find a button labeled “Flush” that refreshes and resets the object cache.

 The Groups tab allows you to add or exclude the WordPress groups that the add-on will work with.